isomorphic-software/smartclient-docs/classes/ToolStrip.md

 **Flags**: IR

 ---
+## Attr: ToolStrip.showGroupTitle

+### Description
+If set, this attribute affects whether [ToolStripGroups](ToolStripGroup.md#class-toolstripgroup) in this ToolStrip show their header control.
+You can override this at the [individual ToolStripGroup](ToolStripGroup.md#method-toolstripgroupsetshowtitle) level.

+**Flags**: IR

+---
+## Attr: ToolStrip.groupTitleAlign

+### Description
+If set, this attribute affects the alignment of the titles in [ToolStripGroups](ToolStripGroup.md#class-toolstripgroup).
+You can override this at the [individual ToolStripGroup](ToolStripGroup.md#attr-toolstripgrouptitlealign) level.

+**Flags**: IR

+---
 ## Method: ToolStrip.addFormItem

 ### Description
 Add a form item to this toolStrip.
 This method will create a DynamicForm autoChild with the item passed in as a single item, based on the [formWrapper config](#attr-toolstripformwrapper), and add it to the toolstrip as a member.
 Returns a pointer to the generated formWrapper component.

 ### Parameters